Saturday, December 1, 2007

 Photo Sharing and Video Hosting at Photobucket

 South Carolina began as a royal charter from the King of England, Charles II in 1663.
 Its first permanent British settlements sprang up in 1669 by both English and Barbadian (Bajans) aristocrats[4].
 By the early 18th century the colonies’ cash crop had become rice, which was mostly cultivated by slave labor.
 By 1708 black men and women had become a majority in the colony, and in 1730 they outnumbered white settlers by two to one[5].
 With the dramatic increase in the slave population and increasing attacks from the indigenous tribes of Yamasee and the Creeks, the Carolinians armed themselves with the slave codes which virtually “converted their colony into an armed camp.”[6]
 Further, their 34,726 square miles of land was bordered by other slave colonies and the ocean.[7]
 Even as the Carolinians fought against the imperial institutions in the name of liberty and justice, they held fast to both their ever rising numbers of slaves and their rising market share in the cotton industry.
-Although they did initially halt the slave trade during the war for Independence, but soon resumed it again from 1803 to 1808 until the national prohibition on slavery went into effect.[8]
-Thus slavery remained the key component and institution for this region for the next one hundred and thirty years.
-It did not cease until they were defeated in the American Civil War in 1865.
+Although they did initially halt the slave trade during the war for Independence, but soon resumed it again until the national prohibition on slavery went into effect.[8]
+Thus slavery remained the key component and institution for this region until they were defeated in the American Civil War in 1865.

 Comparatively, Haiti began its European settlement 171 years before South Carolina in 1492.[9]
 Columbus claimed the land for the Spanish empire and named it La Isla Espaňola.
 The Spaniards immediately began enslaving the indigenous to mine for gold and also began importing African slaves from the surrounding islands.[10]
 By the mid to late 17th Century the French had gained control of a significant portion of the island and created Saint-Domingue in 1697.[11]
 The French developed a highly profitable trade based on their sugar plantations and continuously increased their slave population through out the 18th Century.
 There were approximately a half of million slaves by 1789 in the French colony of 10,714 square miles, which was overseen by the approximately 32,000 Europeans and 25,000 mulattos (Afranchis).[12]
 This created a ratio of almost 10 slaves to 1 freeman, comparatively to South Carolina’s 2 to 1 ratio.